 Jim Capaldi began his career in music during the early 1960s as a member of the Worcester band The Hellions.
 They evolved into the legendary West Midlands group Deep Feeling before Jim left to become a founding member of Traffic.
 This talented line-up also included Dave Mason, Chris Wood, and Steve Winwood from the Spencer Davis Group.
 Traffic was the first band to be signed to Chris Blackwell's influential Island Records label in 1967.

 Jim collaborated with many other well known musicians during his long career - contributing drums, vocals, and his songwriting talents to countless recordings.
-Traffic were inducted into the Rock And Roll Hall Of Fame in 2004.
+He was a participant in the acclaimed "Concert for George" George Harrison tribute in 2002.
+Traffic were inducted into the famous "Rock And Roll Hall Of Fame" in 2004.
 A Traffic re-union and tour was planned for that year but cancelled when Jim became ill.

 My sincere condolence goes out to Jim's family and friends.
 We have lost a great talent but his music will live on.
-Visit Jim Capaldi's official website at: www.jimcapaldi.com where you can read much more about his amazing musical legacy and send a personal tribute for Jim to Angie Capaldi who maintains the site.
+Visit Jim Capaldi's official website at: www.jimcapaldi.com where you can read much more about his amazing musical legacy and send a personal tribute for Jim to Aninha Capaldi who maintains the site.

 Jim grew up in Evesham and started his music career by playing in several local bands during the early 1960s which included The Hellions and Deep Feeling.
 In 1967, he helped to form Traffic in Birmingham along with Steve Winwood from the equally legendary Spencer Davis Group and the rest - as they say - is history!

 What is not so well known is that Jim has also enjoyed a long solo career which has involved collaborations with many other famous musicians and groups including former band-mates Dave Mason and Steve Winwood (with whom he composed many classic Traffic recordings), Luther Grosvenor, Paul Kossoff, the Rolling Stones, Bad Company and The Eagles to name but a few.

-Jim is still very musically active today and has a new album out entitled Living On The Outside.
+Jim is still very musically active today and has a new album out entitled "Living On The Outside".
 As with many of Jim's previous albums, the new CD includes guest appearances from some of his friends including George Harrison, Gary Moore, Ian Paice, Paul Weller, and Steve Winwood.
 To find out more, visit Angie Capaldi's informative website at: www.jimcapaldi.com